Introduction to Multi-Armed Bandits: Adaptive discretization: the Zooming Algorithm

-\xhdr{Other structural models for MAB with similarity.} One drawback of Lipschitz MAB as a model is that the distance $\mD(x,y)$ only gives a ``worst-case" notion of similarity between arms $x$ and $y$.
-In particular, the distances may need to be very large in order to accommodate a few outliers, which would make $\mD$ less informative elsewhere. \footnote{This concern is partially addressed by relaxing the Lipschitz condition in the analysis of the zooming algorithm.} With this criticism in mind, \cite{GPbandits-icml10,GPbandits-nips11,GPbandits-icml12} define a probabilistic model, called \emph{Gaussian Processes Bandits}, where the expected payoff function is distributed according to a suitable Gaussian Process on $X$, thus ensuring a notion of ``probabilistic smoothness'' with respect to $X$. \cite{functionalMAB-colt11} take a different approach and consider multi-armed bandits with an \emph{arbitrary} known structure on reward functions $\mu(\cdot)$.
-However, their results do not subsume any prior work on Lipschitz MAB.
+One drawback of Lipschitz bandits as a model is that the distance $\mD(x,y)$ only gives a ``worst-case" notion of similarity between arms $x$ and $y$.
+In particular, the distances may need to be very large in order to accommodate a few outliers, which would make $\mD$ less informative elsewhere. \footnote{This concern is partially addressed by relaxing the Lipschitz condition in the analysis of the zooming algorithm.} With this criticism in mind, \cite{GPbandits-icml10,GPbandits-nips11,GPbandits-icml12} define a probabilistic model, called \emph{Gaussian Processes Bandits}, where the expected payoff function is distributed according to a suitable Gaussian Process on $X$, thus ensuring a notion of ``probabilistic smoothness'' with respect to $X$.

-\xhdr{Smoothed benchmark without Lipschitz assumptions.} \citet{SmoothedRegret-colt19} develop an alternative approach: relax the benchmark, instead of making assumptions.
-The relaxed benchmark replaces each arm $a$ with a low-variance distribution around this arm, called the \emph{smoothed arm}, and compares to the best smoothed arm.
+\citet{SmoothedRegret-colt19} side-step Lipschitz assumptions by relaxing the benchmark.
+They define a new benchmark, which replaces each arm $a$ with a low-variance distribution around this arm, called the \emph{smoothed arm}, and compares the algorithm's reward to that of the best smoothed arm; call it the \emph{smoothed benchmark}.
 For example, if the set of arms is $[0,1]$, then the smoothed arm can be defined as the uniform distribution on the interval $[a-\eps,a+\eps]$, for some fixed $\eps>0$.
-Thus, very sharp peaks in the mean rewards are now smoothed over the interval.
-In the most general version, any set of arms and any smoothing distributions are allowed.
-Both fixed- and adaptive- discretization approaches carry over to the smoothed benchmark, and in fact extend to contextual bandits (as defined in Section~\ref{CB:sec:policy-class}).
-While the benchmark may be weak in some problem instances, these results hold without any assumptions on the rewards.
+Thus, very sharp peaks in the mean rewards -- which are impossible to handle via the standard best-arm benchmark without Lipschitz assumptions -- are now smoothed over an interval.
+In the most general version, the smoothing distribution may be arbitrary, and arms may lie in an arbitrary ``ambient space" rather than $[0,1]$ interval.
+(The ``ambient space" is supposed to be natural given the application domain; formally it is described by a metric on arms and a measure on balls in that metric.)
+Both fixed and adaptive discretization carries over to the smoothed benchmark, without any Lipschitz assumptions \citep{SmoothedRegret-colt19}.
+These results usefully extend to contextual bandits with policy sets, as defined in Section~\ref{CB:sec:policy-class} \citep{SmoothedRegret-colt19,SmoothedRegret-nips20}.